© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval settlement remains immediately south east of Fresden Farm is a scheduled monument protected by Historic England under reference 1016311.
 View the official record →

-Medieval settlement remains immediately south east of Fresden Farm is a scheduled ancient monument in Wiltshire comprising the physical traces of a medieval rural settlement.
+Medieval settlement remains immediately south east of Fresden Farm is a scheduled ancient monument in Wiltshire consisting of earthwork traces of habitation dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016311.

 Medieval settlement remains immediately south east of Fresden Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016311.